t-fitz/GraphQL-Node-Example/README.md

 ## What am I looking at?

-What we have here is a GraphQL project using node and express which can be quickly setup so you can have a play around with GraphQL.
+It's a GraphQL project using node and express which can be quickly setup so you can have a play around with GraphQL.
+Obvs!! :)

 ## Getting Started